shopware/shopware/docs/api/examples.md

 ```

 ### ScoreQuery
 A score query can only be used in `advanced mode` and only in the `query` context.
-This query allows to build a query which used for ranking calculation in the query.
+This query allows to build a query which is used for ranking calculation in the query.
 ```json
 {
     "offset": 0,